-ICES has established six assessment units for salmon in the Baltic Sea, where the Gulf of Finland constitutes assessment unit six (Figure 4).
+ICES has established six assessment units (AUs) for salmon in the Baltic Sea, where the Gulf of Finland constitutes AU 6 (Figure 5).
 The division of stocks into units is based on biological and genetic characteristics.
 Stocks of a particular unit are assumed to exhibit similar migration patterns.
-It can therefore be assumed that they are subjected to the same fisheries, experience the same exploitation rates, and could be managed in the same way.
+These stocks may, therefore, be assumed to be subject to the same fisheries, experience the same exploitation rates, and to respond equally to a similar use of management tools.